Love and Rockets (band)

-Love and Rockets is an English rock band formed in 1985 by former Bauhaus members Daniel Ash (vocals, guitar and saxophone), David J (bass guitar and vocals) and Kevin Haskins (drums and synthesisers) after that group split in 1983.
+Love and Rockets are an English rock band formed in 1985 by former Bauhaus members Daniel Ash (vocals, guitar and saxophone), David J (bass guitar and vocals) and Kevin Haskins (drums and synthesisers) after that group split in 1983.
 Ash and Haskins had recorded and performed in another band, Tones on Tail, between 1982 and 1984.

 Love and Rockets's style is a fusion of underground rock music with elements of pop music.
 Their 1989 single "So Alive" reached No. 3 on the Billboard Hot 100 chart.
 They released seven studio albums before breaking up in 1999, and reformed briefly in 2007 for a few live shows before splitting again in 2009.
 They reformed in 2023 and announced several tour dates.